Our Blog

 EAP Standalone Mode

-In standalone mode, the client communicates directly with the authentication server without intermediaries, suitable for small networks or environments where direct communication is feasible.
+The client communicates directly with the authentication server.
+Suitable for small networks where direct communication is feasible and infrastructure is minimal.

 EAP Pass-Through Mode